555-555-5555

 • Follow my 4-step plan for gut healing.
 This means testing for any gut infections (you can order the GI MAP stool test here), taking the enzymes and probiotics, and taking this formula with herbs that soothe and heal the gut and esophageal tract.

-• Aloe vera juice can be very healing and soothing.
-Drink on an empty stomach daily or as needed for burning.
+• Aloe can be very healing and soothing.
+You can also drink aloe juice on an empty stomach daily or as needed for burning.

 • You can take DGL licorice as needed to get rid of acute heartburn.
 It’s also quite healing to the esophageal tract.
 A much better choice than antacids!